 Factor #1.
 Your website isn't structured like a funnel

 People will go to your landing page...
 So what?
 They won't stay if you don't explain why they should investigate further.
 If you don't give your visitors a clear idea of what you want them to do (in other words, a strong call to action), they won't stay on your website for long.

 Set what you want people to do when they visit your site.
-Tell them "Pay now" if you're trying to get them to subscribe to more news, or "Add to cart" if you want them to buy something.
+Use call to action buttons - Tell them "Subscribe now" if you're trying to get them to subscribe to more news, or "Add to cart" if you want them to buy something.
 Place your phone number at the top or top of the page.

 When it comes to ease of finding, don't make visitors think about where to go next.
 If the call to action is only confirmed at the end of the article, it will not lead to the purchase requirement if the contact form cannot be filled out.

 Easily customize your pages and make sure they work with every click.
 For example, if you added a link, which asked for tracking information, visitors can leave without completing the task and move elsewhere if it takes too long to resolve.

 Your web page needs a form simply because it will direct users to basic information without being distracted by other elements.
 Several survey research studies have shown a tendency for people to crawl the web rather than read all the emails.

 If these areas do not contain a call to action and other 'battle' details, you may lose the reader's attention - not to mention the 'primary battle'.

 Put your title on the call form above or on the right of the form, then split other information into subheadings or semicolons for easy analysis.
 It follows many people's tracking habits and becomes a significant product element that is difficult to ignore.

 Any product or service in this world is designed to solve a specific problem.
 But, unfortunately, most companies don't think that way and talk about features and benefits rather than solutions.